Caprico85/node-red-contrib-google-smarthome/docs/reverse_proxies.md

 This guide assumes that your domain is example.com and you want to run the smarthome service on port 3001.
 Replace domain and ports accordingly.

-1. If you previously used a certicate client like Certbot or acme.sh, uninstall it now.
+1. If you previously used a certificate client like Certbot or acme.sh, uninstall it now.
 2. On your home router, forward ports 80, 443 and 3001 to your host.
 3. Install Caddy.
 On Ubuntu it's `apt-get install caddy`.
 4. Edit Caddy's config file.
 On Ubuntu it is located in `/etc/caddy/Caddyfile`.